influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 | `*.podDisruptionBudget.enabled` | Enable PDB per component | `false` |
 | `*.podDisruptionBudget.maxUnavailable` | Max unavailable when PDB enabled | component-specific |

+### Ingester internode Services

+When `processingEngine.enabled=true`, the chart creates one internal ClusterIP Service per ingester replica.
+Each Service is named exactly like its target Pod because that name is advertised through `--conn-info`.
+Scale ingesters by changing `ingester.replicas` and running a Helm upgrade; scaling the StatefulSet directly does not create or remove the corresponding Services.

 ### TLS Parameters

 | Parameter | Description | Default |